simonom/PyCHAM/README.md

 			 (if experiment is dark set light_status below to 0 for all times)), must be integer between 1 and 365

-daytime_start = time of the day for natural light intensity (if applicable, leave empty if not (if experiment is dark set light_status below to 0 for all times)) (s since midnight)
+daytime_start = Time of the day for natural light intensity (if applicable, leave empty if
+				 not (if experiment is dark set light_status below to 0 for all times)) (s since midnight)

-act_flux_path = path to file with actinic flux values, use only if artificial lights
+act_flux_file = Name of csv file stored in PyCHAM/photofiles containing the actinic flux
+				values; use only if artificial lights
 				inside chamber are used during experiment.
-The file should have a line for each wavelength, with the first number in each line representing the wavelength in nm, and the second number separated from the first by a tab stating the flux at that wavelength.
+The file should have a line for each wavelength, with the first number in each line representing the wavelength in nm, and the second number separated from the first by a comma stating the flux (Photons /cm2/nm/s) at that wavelength.
+No headers should be present in this file.
+				Example of file given by /PyCHAM/photofiles/Example_act_flux and example of the act_flux_path variable is:
+				act_flux_path = Example_act_flux.csv
+				Note, please include the .csv in the variable name if this is part of the file name.
+				Defaults to null file

+photo_par_file = Name of txt file stored in PyCHAM/photofiles containing the
+				wavelength-dependent absorption cross-sections and quantum yields for photochemistry.
+If left empty defaults to MCMv3.2, and is only used if act_flux_path variable above is stated.

+				File must be of .txt format with the formatting:
+				J_n_axs
+				wv_m, axs_m
+				J_n_qy
+				wv_M, qy_m
+				J_end

+				where n is the photochemical reaction number, axs represents the absorption cross-section (cm2/molecule), wv is wavelength (nm), _m is the wavelength number, and qy represents quantum yield (fraction).
+J_end marks the end of the photolysis file.
+An example is provided in PyCHAM/photofiles/example_inputs.txt.
+Note, please include the .txt in the file name.

 ChamSA = Chamber surface area (m2), used if the Rader and McMurry wall loss of particles
 		option (Rader_flag) is set to 1 (on) below